Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and real-time analytical ptychography: Introduction

 \section{Introduction}

-Ptychography \cite{Rodenburg2019,Wang2025a}, originally prompted by ref. \cite{Hoppe1969,Hoppe1969a,Hoppe1969b} and having developed in parallel to coherent diffractive imaging \cite{Miao2025} methods, constitutes a powerful approach to computational microscopy, widely applicable across scattering experiments.
+Ptychography \cite{Rodenburg2019,Wang2025a}, originally prompted by ref. \cite{Hoppe1969,Hoppe1969a,Hoppe1969b} and having developed in parallel to coherent diffractive imaging methods \cite{Miao2025}, constitutes a powerful approach to computational microscopy, widely applicable across scattering experiments.
 Specifically, it consists in the treatment of a multidimensional intensity acquisition, aiming to recover a map of the phase/amplitude modulations imposed by a solid-state specimen to the incident wave.
-In its dominant form, this technique relies on a convergent illumination, i.e. a focused probe, scanned over the object within a two-dimensional raster, while the detection of scattered wavefronts is performed in the far-field \cite{McCallum1992,Faulkner2004,Rodenburg2004,Thibault2008,Guizar-Sicairos2008}.
+In its dominant form, this technique relies on a convergent illumination, i.e. a focused probe, scanned over the object within a two-dimensional raster \cite{McCallum1992,Faulkner2004,Rodenburg2004,Thibault2008,Guizar-Sicairos2008}.
+In parallel, the detection of scattered wavefronts, in the form of convergent beam electron diffraction (CBED) patterns, is performed in the far-field.

-This methodology is nowadays available in scanning transmission electron microscopy (STEM) \cite{Muller2012} through the usage of a direct electron detector (DED) \cite{McMullan2007,Ballabriga2011,Plackett2013,Ryll2016,Tate2016,Philipp2022,Zambon2023,Ercius2024}, in a recording geometry usually referred to as 4D-STEM \cite{Yang2015a} or momentum-resolved STEM (MR-STEM) \cite{Muller-Caspary2018a}.
-Furthermore, capacities for short acquisitions, combined with specialized softwares, have permitted an exploration of real-time imaging in MR-STEM \cite{Strauch2021,Yu2022a,Bangun2023,Weber2024}, i.e. the continuous generation of an interpretable image in-acquisition.
+This experimental setup is nowadays available in scanning transmission electron microscopy (STEM) \cite{Muller2012} through the usage of a direct electron detector (DED) \cite{McMullan2007,Milazzo2010,Ballabriga2011,Poikela2014,Ryll2016,Tate2016,Llopart2022,Zambon2023,Ercius2024}, in a recording geometry usually referred to as 4D-STEM \cite{Yang2015a} or momentum-resolved STEM (MR-STEM) \cite{Muller-Caspary2018a}.
+Furthermore, capacities for short acquisitions, combined with specialized softwares, have permitted an exploration of real-time imaging in MR-STEM \cite{Strauch2021,Yu2022a,Bangun2023,Weber2024}, i.e. the continuous generation of an interpretable micrograph in-acquisition.